AlexFreik/Checkers-in-Delft/web/design/WEB2.md

    Legality of the move is checked via HTTP requests.

 ## 2.2 Use of design patterns
-- The basic constructor pattern (in the file `/public/javascripts/game_state.js`) We implemented `Piece` "class" using this pattern.
+- We implemented `Piece` "class" using the "Design pattern 2: Prototype-based constructor".
+   One can find it in the file `/public/javascripts/game_state.js`.

 ## 3.3 WebSocket API